SudTechnology/sud-mgp-doc/en-US/app/Server/API/ObtainTheReportInformationOfGame.md

 ## Description

+- current interface will be deprecated in the future, it is recommended to use [query game report information (new)](QueryGameReportInformation.md)
 - Access the server end and obtain game report information based on **AppId**, **AppSecret**, **GameRoundId**, and **ReportType**.
 - Only game data in 24 hours is stored.